 - build an evidence-based relationship between funding and student wellbeing outcomes.

-This program is administered by Department of Education.
+This program is funded and administered by Department of Education.

 Eligibility